strimzi/proposals/088-rebalance-progress-status.md

 ## Current Situation

-At this time, Strimzi users are able to execute partition rebalances via `KafkaRebalance` custom resources but can only monitor the progression of those partition rebalances in two ways outside the `KafkaRebalance` resource by:
+At this time, Strimzi users are able to execute partition rebalances via `KafkaRebalance` custom resources but can only monitor the progression of those partition rebalances in two ways:

 - Manually querying the Cruise Control REST API endpoint directly.
 - Inspecting the logs of the Cruise Control instance.

-Unfortunately, neither of these methods are particularly user friendly.
+Unfortunately, neither of these methods are particularly user-friendly.

 ## Motivation

 Information surrounding the progress of an executing partition rebalance is useful for planning future cluster operations.
 Knowing things like how much time an ongoing partition rebalance has left to take and how much data an ongoing partition rebalance has left to transfer helps users understand the cost of an ongoing partition rebalance.
-This information helps users decide whether or not they should continue or cancel an ongoing rebalance, and know when future operations will be able to be safely executed.
+This information helps users decide whether they should continue or cancel an ongoing rebalance, and know when future operations will be able to be safely executed.

-Further, having this information readily available and easily accessible via `KafkaRebalance` custom resources, allows users and third-party tools like the Kubernetes CLI or Strimzi Console to easily track the progression of a partition rebalance.
+Further, having this information readily available and easily accessible via Kubernetes primitives, allows users and third-party tools like the Kubernetes CLI or Strimzi Console to easily track the progression of a partition rebalance.

 ## Proposal

-This proposal would extend the status section of the `KafkaRebalance` custom resource to include a “progress” section that displays information related to ongoing partition rebalances.
+This proposal extends the status section of the `KafkaRebalance` custom resource to include a `progress` section with a nested `rebalanceProgressConfigMap` field that references a `ConfigMap` that contains information related to an ongoing partition rebalance.

-In this “progress” section, we include the following fields:

-- estimatedTimeToCompletion: The estimated amount time it will take in minutes until partition rebalance is complete.
-- percentageComplete: The percentage of the partition rebalance that is completed e.g. values in the range [0-100]%
-- rebalanceProgressConfigMap: The ConfigMap where “non-verbose” JSON payload from `/kafkacruisecontrol/state?substates=executor` endpoint is stored.

-### Supported KafkaRebalance States

-For the initial implementation, we will focus on including the “progress” section only in the following KafkaRebalance states:

-- “Rebalancing”
-- "Stopped"

-These are the states where this progress information will be able to be most accurately calculated and most useful for users.
-We could provide the `progress` section for other states as well, such as the `ProposalReady` and `Ready` states but it is not completely necessary, nor is it trivial.
-Further discussion on progress for these other states can be found in the [Future Improvements](#future-improvements) section near the bottom of this proposal.

-All the information required for estimating the values of `estimatedTimeToCompletion` and `percentageComplete` fields can be derived from either the Cruise Control server configurations or the [/kafkacruisecontrol/state?substates=executor](https://github.com/linkedin/cruise-control/wiki/REST-APIs#query-the-state-of-cruise-control) REST API endpoint.
-However, the actual formula used to produce values for these fields depends on the state of the `KafkaRebalance` resource.
-Checkout the example in the [Executor State](#executor-state) section to see where the fields used in the formulas below come from.

-#### estimatedTimeToCompletion

-##### Rebalancing

-$$
-\text{rate} = \frac{\text{finishedDataMovement}}{\text{taskTriggerTime}^{[1]} - \text{currentTime}}
-$$

-$$
-\text{estimatedTimeToCompletion} = \frac{\text{totalDataToMove} - \text{finishedDataMovement}}{\text{rate}}
-$$

-[1] `taskTriggerTime` is the time when the rebalance task was started, extracted from `triggeredTaskReason` field from the [Executor State](#executor-state) for that task.

-##### Stopped

-Once a rebalance has been stopped, it cannot be resumed.
-Therefore, there is no “estimatedTimeToCompletion” for a stopped rebalance, so we set the field to `N/A` to emphasize this.
-To move from the `Stopped` state, a user must refresh the `KafkaRebalance` resource, the progress section will then be updated with the next state change.

-$$
-\text{estimatedTimeToCompletion} = \text{N/A}
-$$

-#### percentageComplete

-##### Rebalancing

-$$
-\text{percentageComplete} = (\frac{\text{finishedDataMovement}}{\text{totalDataToMoveMB}} \times 100)\text{%}
-$$

-##### Stopped

-Once a rebalance has been stopped, it cannot be completed.
-The `KafkaRebalance` resource must be refreshed and the progress section overwritten with that change.
-That being said, before the `KafkaRebalace` resource is deleted or “refreshed”, the percentageComplete information will still be of value to users.

-$$
-\text{percentageComplete} = (\frac{\text{finishedDataMovement}}{\text{totalDataToMoveMB}} \times 100)\text{\%}
-$$

-#### rebalanceProgressConfigMap

-This field will hold the name of the `ConfigMap` containing more detailed progress information.
-The `rebalanceProgressConfigMap` field and the referenced `ConfigMap` itself will only be present in the `Rebalancing` and `Stopped` states.

-The `KafkaRebalance` resource would include the following in its status section
+The `progress` section of the `KafkaRebalance` resource would look like the following:
 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2
 kind: KafkaRebalance